pamosima/LTROPS-2341_Lab-Guide/General Information/README.md

 # Infrastructure as Code for Cisco Catalyst Center and Catalyst SD-WAN Manager with Terraform - LTROPS-2341

+:warning:
+:exclamation: To get started with your missions, open the <a href='./Missions/README.md'>README.md</a> in the Missions directory.

 ## General Information

 Beneath you will find general information regarding the lab and basic explanation about terraform.

-:warning:
-:exclamation: To get started with your missions, open the Missions directory (in this repository) for your site and follow the corresponding readme.

 ### Network Diagram